NileshGule/cSharpCollectionFundamentals/README.md

 This repository contains code for examples from the [C# Collection fundamentals Pluralsight course](https://app.pluralsight.com/library/courses/csharp-collections).

 The codebase builds on the examples from the course and incorporates recent changes to C# language as of Nov 2017.The examples use features available in C# 6 & 7 like `String Interpolation` and `Inline Functions`.
 The examples also try to use a functional style of programming in C# instead of imperative one.
 Common example of the functional style is usage of LINQ operators over looping constructs like `for` and `foreach`.
+The original codebase was built with .Net Framework 4.0 or 4.6.
+This codebase is built with .Net Core 2.0 framework.
+Ideally it should work with .net Framework 4.0 and higher but it has not been tested against it.

 Examples contain following :
 * Arrays